Zalesinski/modal-window/README.md

 # modal-window
-Simple modal window with timer
+Simple modal window with timer.
+Also opens on scroll.